 Statement of Retained Earnings

 The owner’s equity statement has the sum of earnings that an organization reserves for investing in business operations.
-Organizations use these earnings to pay debt, buy fixed assets, or as working capital.
+Organizations use these earnings to pay debt, buy fixed assets, or use them as working capital.

 Frequently Asked Questions